tilznit/luke.htb/README.md

 ==> DIRECTORY: http://10.10.10.137/member/
 ==> DIRECTORY: http://10.10.10.137/vendor/
 ```
-The css and js directories contained no useful info, and the member and vendor directories lead no where. `10.10.10.137/LICENSE` was an MIT license with nothing interesting there. `http://10.10.10.137/management` has a dialog box that asks for a username and password. `admin:admin`, and other common username:password pairs didn't work there.
-So I'll take note and move on for now.
+The css, js, member, and vendor directories contained no useful info. `10.10.10.137/LICENSE` was an MIT license with nothing interesting there. `http://10.10.10.137/management` has a pop-up form that asks for a username and password. `admin:admin`, and other common username:password pairs didn't work there.
+So I'll take note of the login point and move on.

-dirb results for 10.10.10.137:3000:

 ```
 dirb http://10.10.10.137:3000/